warren-bank/mirror-XMail-mail-server/Readme.txt

 	[-]
 	Please report me errors about XMail itself and about this document.
-	If You successfully build and run XMail please let me know at davidel@maticad.it , I don't want money ;)
+	If You successfully build and run XMail please let me know at davide_libenzi@mycio.com , I don't want money ;)